laravel/docs/authorization.md

 	}

 You may continue to define additional methods on the policy as needed for the various abilities it authorizes.
 For example, you might define `show`, `destroy`, or `addComment` methods to authorize various `Post` actions.

+> **Note:** All policies are resolved via the Laravel [service container](/docs/{{version}}/container), meaning you may type-hint any needed dependencies in the policy's constructor and they will be automatically injected.

 <a name="checking-policies"></a>
 ### Checking Policies